Enrolling in a Workshop

 WEEKLY WORKSHOPS

-If you need to withdraw from weekly workshops, we can offer a refund if it is within the first three weeks of the workshop program.
+If you need to withdraw from weekly workshops, we can offer a refund if it is within the first two weeks of the workshop program.
 This will be a pro-rata refund less an administration fee of $25 per enrolment.
-We are unable to provide refunds for withdrawals after week three of the first term.
+We are unable to provide refunds for withdrawals after week two of the first term

 HOLIDAY PROGRAMS